Join the King’s Inns Book Club

 Do you like reading books?
 More importantly, do you love discussing your reads with fellow readers?
 Our Librarian and Dean are hosting a Book Club for students, members and the wider alumni community at King’s Inns.

 Here’s how it will work

-- We will organise about five meetings in the course of this academic year, via Zoom.
+- We will organise about five meetings in the course of the academic year, via Zoom.
 Meetings will take place in the evening, at a time when we hope most of you will be able to attend.